intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-intel.rst

 drm-intel-next-fixes (aka "dinf")
 ---------------------------------

-This branch contains drm/i915 specific fixes to drm-next after the drm/i915 features have been merged there.
+This branch contains drm/i915 specific fixes to :ref:`drm-next` after the drm/i915 features have been merged there.
 Fixes are first applied to drm-intel-next, and cherry-picked to drm-intel-next-fixes by maintainers.
-Valid from drm feature deadline (-rc5/-rc6 of the current kernel) to -rc1 of the next kernel.
+Valid from :ref:`drm` feature deadline (-rc5/-rc6 of the current kernel) to -rc1 of the next kernel.

 Pull requests to drm-next are sent as needed, with no particular schedule.